processone/docs.ejabberd.im/content/developer/sql-schema.md

 # ejabberd SQL database schema

-This page explains ejabberd SQL database schema
+This page explains ejabberd SQL database schema.
+It is a work in progress, not all tables are documented yet.

+* Will be reoplaced with the ToC
+{:toc}

 ## Table `users`